 - Swollen vulva/vagina

-- Varicose veins (located on or around vulva, buttocks, legs)
+- Varicose veins located on or around the vulva, buttocks, and legs

 - Abnormal menstrual bleeding